epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-25-awesome-statusbar-stacked.markdown

 ### What is Next ?

+> I know this section is short

-Now that we are done with stacked statusbar, we should be ready for a more complex statusbar, such as using Vicious library, or Lain library.
+Now that we are done with stacked statusbar, we should be ready for a more complex statusbar, such as using `vicious` library, or `lain` library.

 ![Awesome WM: GhostBSD with Arrow Statusbar][image-ss-arrow-800]{: .img-responsive }

-### Conclusion

-> I'll be back!

-After this Awesome WM modularization there will be another article, about Awesome WM statusbar stacked panel customization.

-What do you think ?
+Consider continue reading [ [Awesome WM - Statusbar - Vicious][local-whats-next] ].

 [//]: <> ( -- -- -- links below -- -- -- )

 {% assign asset_path = '/assets/posts/desktop/2019/11' %}
 {% assign dotfiles = 'https://gitlab.com/epsi-rns/dotfiles/tree/master/awesome/4.3-statusbar' %}

-[local-xfwm4-theme]:    /desktop/2018/03/21/xfwm4-theme.html
-[local-statusbar]:      /desktop/2019/06/19/awesome-modularized-statusbar.html
+[local-whats-next]: /desktop/2019/11/26/awesome-statusbar-vicious.html

 [dotfiles-config]:      {{ dotfiles }}/rc.lua
 [dotfiles-theme]:       {{ dotfiles }}/themes/clone/theme.lua